appacademy/graduated-job_seeker-program/pairboarding-problems/w2d4-b.md

 }
 ```

 Great!
-Now we should use our Stack class in checking if our parentheses are balanced.
+Now ask your partner to implement our `isBalanced` method using our `Stack` class.
+If they get stuck, you can go over the basic idea with them.

 **The Idea:**
 * First, we will create a stack.
 This will only hold our opening parentheses